Team-Infinitesimal/Infinitesimal/README.md

 ## Theme Features
 * Accurate timing windows scoring and lifebar mechanics to K-Pump
 * Additional timing windows available (StepMania, ITG, Infinity, Pro, Jump)
+* Announcer in the evaluation screen, including support for your own custom announcers
 * Basic Mode can be accessed by starting a game with no profiles present, or by using the "Guest" profile
 * Customizable appearance options and modifiers such as arrow size and rush
 * Exit to title screen in home/event mode (hold down any red arrow while selecting a folder)